Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-19 Best Things to Do in Franklin TN (in 2023)
+21 Best Things to Do in Franklin, TN

-Just a short drive from Nashville, there are some great things to do in Franklin Tennessee.
-Whether you’re just in Franklin for a day or staying here for longer, your schedule will be as packed as you want it to be.
+Just a short drive from Nashville, Franklin is worth visiting!
+Whether you’re just in Franklin for a day or staying here for longer, your schedule can be as packed as you want it to be.

 Franklin is home to many historic buildings, a vibrant Main Street, boutique shops, cool restaurants, and beautiful scenery.
 As someone who takes regular day trips from Nashville, I love visiting Franklin for the city’s special events and festivals.
+I even recommend Franklin as one of the best places to stay while visiting Nashville!

-Using my insider knowledge, I’m here to give you the inside scoop on the best things to do in Franklin!
+I’m here to give you the inside scoop on the best things to do in Franklin!

-19 Best Things to Do in Franklin TN
+21 Best Things to Do in Franklin TN

 Franklin Theatre

-Catch a live show or watch your favorite movie in this art deco theater
+Catch a live show or watch your favorite movie in this art deco theater.

 Cars park in front of the Franklin Theatre building